michiganrobotics/grizzle2025/_pages/about.md

 <div style="border: 4px solid blue; background-color: #FFCB05; color: black; padding: 10px; margin: 10px 0;">
     <p>Dear Students and Colleagues,</p>
     <p>After a rewarding and impactful journey in research, I have concluded this chapter of my academic career.
-As of January 2024, following the successful defenses of my last PhD students, I have officially closed my laboratory.
+As of January 2024, following the successful defenses of my last PhD students, I have officially closed my aboratory.
 Moving forward, I will no longer supervise PhD, MS students, or Post-docs.
 Instead, my focus shifts passionately toward undergraduate teaching and dedicating my efforts to supporting Michigan Robotics.
 This transition marks not an end, but a new chapter where I aim to inspire and mold future generations of engineers with the wisdom gained from decades of research.
 Thank you for your continued support and collaboration.</p>
     <p>Sincerely,<br>Prof. Jessy Grizzle</p>
 </div>